 In every Senior Bowl class there is the best quarterback, and on the other side of it, the worst quarterback.
 Unfortunately, San Diego State's Ryan Lindley takes home the latter honor.
 Lindley is having a nightmarish week as he struggles with accuracy, velocity and footwork.
 The amount of good tosses Lindley has had all week can be counted on one hand.

 Doug Martin, Boise State

 If there is an offensive star at this year's Senior Bowl it's Boise State running back Doug Martin.
 Martin's stop-and-go moves remind some of LaDainian Tomlinson in his prime and he has a compact, thick frame that can take punishment.
 You could hear Martin's name called in the first round in April's draft.

 Lennon Creer, Florida Atlantic

 A late add to the South roster, Creer showed sure hands but lacks explosive speed.
-North and south runner, Creer would have to be part of a tandem backfield on the next level.
+North-and-south runner, Creer would have to be part of a tandem backfield on the next level.

-The bruising halfback from Baylor had a less than impressive Wednesday practice as he struggled mightily in pass protection drills and dropped any pass out of the backfield that was anything less than perfect.
+The bruising halfback had a less than impressive Wednesday practice as he struggled mightily in pass protection drills and dropped any pass out of the backfield that was anything less than perfect.
 Ganaway is another north-south runner and likely figures to be a later-round prospect.